EpistasisLab/KRAGEN/readme.md

 `./kragen-gui.sh`

-If you used the sample dataest, try asking "what genes are associated with caffeine?" and analyze the thought flow!
+If you used the sample dataset, try asking "what genes are associated with caffeine?" and analyze the thought flow!

 <p align="center">
 <img src="https://github.com/EpistasisLab/KRAGEN/blob/readme-update/images/KG2Diagram.png" />